Providence homicide suspect arrested in Ohio - NewsBreak

 PROVIDENCE, R.I.
 (WPRI) — The U.S. Marshals Service has captured a suspect in Ohio accused of murdering a man in Providence on Monday.

+“It’s a low rate, but I hate to say that when we’ve just lost somebody,” Lapatin said Wednesday.
+“It doesn’t make any sense to say we’ve got such a low rate when one family’s out there grieving a loved one.”

+“We’ll do everything we can, which is taking over 200 guns off the street, to try and prevent a 10th one,” Lapatin said.

-Two Providence detectives are now on their way to Ohio.
-Once Martinez is arraigned there on the fugitive from justice charge, he’ll be extradited to Rhode Island.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Watch : Providence police give update on homicideCopyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WPRI.com.